(2003-2009) Program, Design, Consult

 There was no downtime after leaving my ex-partners, as a client in Fort Worth was building a new home and asked me to handle their AV and security systems.
 Within a month I had a deposit on a $150k project, and a lot of work to do.

 Ultimately I relocated to Austin full-time, kept meeting people who needed help, and kept saying yes.
 Over the next 6 years, I worked as a contract programmer and consultant to several Audio Video companies, and worked directly for other residential and commercial clients.
-During my time in Austin, I was fortunate to meet and work with some great people.

 Managing large projects with a lot of moving parts is anything but easy, as they usually involve long lead times, endless meetings and inevitable scheduling delays.
 However, the payoff was always the finished product.
 Having your design come to life, seeing people enjoying the system, is a very satisfying experience.

-However, one Sunday afternoon in the spring of 2009, while sitting on my back porch listening to the sound of a creek in the distance, I found myself debating whether I should say yes to another project.
+However, one Sunday afternoon, I found myself debating whether I should say yes to another project.
 It was a hard decision as it implied a multi-year commitment, and it quickly became clear that I felt burned out.
-As much as I enjoyed the work, I had been going nearly non-stop since 1996, and the excitement had started to wear off.
+Despite having the good fortune of spending many of my working days in homes that could be (or in some cases were) in Architectural Digest, I had been going nearly non-stop since 1996.

-After a brief search and a long weekend in North Carolina, I found a remote writers cabin outside of Asheville.
-So, I put down a deposit and returned to Austin with a renewed sense of enthusiasm.
-It took about 6 months to wind everything down, but everything went relatively smoothly.
-In August of 2009, me and my dog left Austin for the Blue Ridge Mountains.
+I reflected on my time in the Arizona desert 15 years earlier, living in a yurt and watching the sunset while listening to the nearby creek, and knew it was time for a change.
+After a brief search and a long weekend in North Carolina, I found a remote writers cabin outside of Asheville, and in August of 2009, me and my dog left Austin for the Blue Ridge Mountains.